 While costing more upfront than the non-electric alternatives, the price premium can be easily repaid thanks to lower fuel and maintenance costs.

-For more information, see Electric truck conversions on the ARENA website.
+For more information, see Electric truck conversions on the Australian Renewable Energy Agency (ARENA) website.

-Truck Buyers Guide Australian, NSW and Victoria Governments
+Truck Buyers Guide Australian, New South Wales and Victoria Governments

 Sustainable Freight South Australian Freight Council